Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 #### Cleartext vs. Message

 For inline signatures, OpenPGP (and by extension Sequoia-PGP) recognises the "cleartext" and "message" variants.

-Inline-signed cleartext data is contained in the output in its original form.
+Inline-signed "cleartext" data is contained in the output in its original form.
 The resulting structure is:

 ```
 -----BEGIN PGP SIGNED MESSAGE-----